helgridly/canonize/README.md

 - [x] cache bust `contents.json` too
 - [x] tags at the bottom of pages link you to other pages
 - [x] paginate explorer table
+- [x] fix description: SEO description should be "from hussein's canon", title bar and header should be "what am i on about?". create "tagline" and replace it where layouts use site.description
+- [x] add "hide shitposts" button